roblevintennis/guest-posts/articles/the-little-button-that-could.md

     cd littlebutton-angular && ng serve --open

-With Angular setup confirmed, let's update some files.
-Delete the `src/app.component.spec.ts` file, and add a button component in `src/components/button.component.ts`:
+With Angular setup confirmed, let's update some files. `cd littlebutton-angular` and then delete the `src/app/app.component.spec.ts` file, and add a button component in `src/components/button.component.ts`:

     import { Component } from '@angular/core';